mit-rss/intro_to_ros/README.md

 For extra credit, complete the following exercises.
 You will need to download [this rosbag](https://drive.google.com/file/d/16Vbwjb9o58g8tTDrX2BVLYMFzZmkWA9T/view?usp=sharing) from google drive; it may take a while.

-### Part 1: The Hard Way

 The rosbag was collected from a robot driving around in a simulated environment.
 Its `base_link` position in the environment is broadcast to the TF tree in ROS.
-However, the sensors onboard the robot are not broadcasted to the TF tree.
+However, the poses of the sensors onboard the robot are not broadcasted to the TF tree.

+Note that instead of `map`, this rosbag uses `world`.
+Instead of `base_link`, this rosbag uses `base_link_gt`.

+### Part 1: The Hard Way

 Begin by developing a ROS node that publishes the correct TF of the left and right cameras to the TF tree.
 Name this node `dynamic_tf_cam_publisher.py`.

+The left camera is located `0.05m` to the left of the `base_link_gt` position, and the right camera is located `0.05m` to the right of the `base_link_gt` position.
+Both cameras have identity rotation relative to the `base_link_gt` pose.
+In this case, the right-direction is the positive-x axis.

-Use the `camera_info` rostopics associated with each camera to figure out what the relative transforms _should_ be, and define the transform between each camera and `base_link_gt` as a 4x4 numpy array.
+Precompute the relative transforms between the cameras and `base_link_gt` as 4x4 numpy arrays using the above information.
+Refer to lecture notes for the typical 4x4 formulation.

 At each time step, your node should:

-1. Get the current transform of the robot w.r.t. the world.
+1. Get the current transform of the robot w.r.t. `world`.
+Use the TF tree!
 2. Convert the robot's transform to a 4x4 numpy array.
-3. Compute the current transform of the left camera w.r.t. world by composing the precomputed camera-base_link transform with the base_link-world transform.
+3. Compute the current transform of the left camera w.r.t. **world** by composing the precomputed camera-base_link transform with the base_link-world transform.
 4. Compute the current transform of the right camera w.r.t **the left camera** by composing the relevant matrices.
 5. Broadcast the computed transforms for the cameras to the TF tree.
 The left camera's TF should be broadcast on the `/left_cam` frame, and the right camera's TF goes on `/right_cam`.